 Simply put, inventory cost control is directly linked to the success and sustainability of your business.
 Thankfully, when SKU rationalization is performed correctly (and consistently), it can reduce overhead expenses and help you save money in both the short and long-term.
 By making a conscious effort to downsize and get rid of low-demand items, you can really cut down on your total inventory costs (especially carrying or holding costs).
 And with less products taking up pricey shelf space, there will inevitably be less spoilage and waste at your warehouse, too.

 It may seem counterintuitive, but the reality is, selling fewer SKUs can drive revenue in a big way.
 When you know which products are your bestsellers versus which have permanent residency at your warehouse, you make changes that’ll benefit your bottom line.
-What’s more, customers often respond favorably to fewer product choices — so if you have a number of SKUs that aren’t bringing in substantial profits, it may be time to bid them farewell.
+What’s more, customers often respond favorably to fewer product choices — so if you have a number of SKUs that aren’t bringing in substantial profit margins, it may be time to bid them farewell.
 This way, you’ll also have room to develop new products or expand the categories that are selling well.

 Time, space, and energy are some of your most treasured resources as a product-based brand, and yet, each of these will be squandered if you’re not properly optimizing your inventory.
 If you neglect to rationalize your SKUs, it has the potential to create costly, complicated, and inefficient operations for your brand.
 On the flip side, however, implementing SKU rationalization can streamline your production (since there are less items to manufacture), improve product availability and avoid stockouts, and even enhance your inventory tracking methods.